Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Acknowledgements

-This work was supported by DFG project number 276693517, by BMBF FKZ: 01IS18039A, by the ERC (853489 - DEXIM), and by EXC number 2064/1 – project number 390727645.
-Karsten Roth would like to thank the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program and the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
+Karsten Roth thanks the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program and the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
+This work was supported by DFG project number 276693517, by BMBF FKZ: 01IS18039A, by the ERC (853489 - DEXIM), by EXC number 2064/1 – project number 390727645.

 {\textsc{Appendix}}

 {\textsc{Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model}}